parka6060/parka6060.github.io/_posts/2023-11-25-my-strategy-for-organizing-digital-art-files.md

   path: /assets/img/20210730en_png_gamershirt.png
 ---

-I'm a data hoarder!
+I'm a data hoarder.
 For seven years I've saved almost every art file I've made on my computer.
 Although my file management system wasn't perfect during that time, I eventually had to confront the mess and put a better system in place.
 Now, I'd like to share how it works.
 This is how I manage my digital art files.

 There are several key aspects to keeping your files organized: grouping, naming, backups, and long-term storage.